odanby/preonboarding-projects/tabithasworld/tabitha/planning.md

     - Users can edit a note
 - Logout
     - User should be able to logout of their account and be returned to the login page

+DATABASE:
+What tables and columns do I need and how should they be related to each other?

+User table:
+- First name
+- Username
+- Password